Mirror Symmetry for Quiver Algebroid Stacks

 In this paper, we focus on noncommutative algebras that come from quiver gauge theory.
 They are given by quiver algebras with relations

 where $Q$ is a quiver, $\C Q$ is the path algebra and $R$ is a two-sided ideal of relations.
-Such nc geometries have important physical meaning.
-Each vertex of the quiver represents a brane contained in the Calabi-Yau singularity, and arrows represent stringy interactions between the branes.
-The quiver algebra relations are derived from a specific element called the \emph{spacetime superpotential}, which encodes the couplings between the branes.
+Such nc geometries have important physical meaning: vertices represent branes at a Calabi–Yau singularity, arrows represent string interactions between them, and the relations come from the \emph{spacetime superpotential}, which encodes the couplings.
 Deformations of this spacetime superpotential produce interesting noncommutative geometries.
-Such nc geometries have important physical meaning, namely, they provide the worldvolume theory for D-branes in a local Calabi-Yau twisted by non-zero B-fields \cite{SW,Furuuchi-Okuyama}.
-Below shows an important example, which will be the main focus in the application part of this paper.
+Such nc geometries provide the worldvolume theory for D-branes in a local Calabi-Yau twisted by non-zero B-fields \cite{SW,Furuuchi-Okuyama}.

-\begin{example}[NC local projective plane as an algebra] Consider the quiver $Q$ given on the right of Figure \ref{fig:C3Q3}.
-We have the quiver algebra $\A=\C Q/R$, where the ideal $R$ are generated by $a_2b_1 - b_2a_1$ and other similar relations, which are the cyclic derivatives of the spacetime superpotential $\A$ is derived equivalent to the total space of the canonical line bundle $X=K_{\bP^2}$ \cite{vdBergh}, which is the crepant resolution of the orbifold $\C^3/\Z_3$.

-$\A$ admits interesting noncommutative deformations.
-The simplest one is given by the following deformation of the spacetime superpotential: